share-secrets-safely/cli/README.md

 ### Roadmap to 3.3

-#### Adding the `extract` subcommand

-The `extract` capability makes it feasible to store secrets in structured files like YAML or JSON, as it allows to extract pieces of data in various ways.
-Think `jq` but with native support for YAML files.

 #### Improved UX and basic Web of Trust controls

  * [ ] Assure that the error messages provided when we can't find a partition are